0chain/blobber/https/README.md

 cd /blobber/https
 ```

 2. Edit docker-compose.yml and replace <your_email>, <your_domain> with your email and domain.
-Make sure to add route53 A type record for your domain and ip address
+Make sure to add 'A' type record for your domain and ip address with your domain provider.

 3. Deploy nginx and certbot using the following command